 BMI Calculator

-Note: BMI may not accurately reflect the health of individuals such as athletes, children, the elderly, or those with unique body compositions.
+Note: BMI is a general indicator and may not accurately reflect the health of athletes, children, the elderly, or those with unique body compositions.
+Consult a healthcare provider for personalized advice.

 What is BMI?